Make an Appointment

-Step Three: Complete a brief quiz which will test your knowledge of the college requirements covered in the video.
-You must answer each question correctly in order to complete the process.
-You can take the test more than once.
+Step Three: Complete a quiz, which will test your knowledge of the information covered in the video.
+Your score must be 9 points or higher.
+You can take the quiz more than once.

 Declaring Programs Within the College of Liberal Arts

-If you are a student in the College of Liberal Arts and want to change your major/minor/certificate within the College of Liberal Arts, please fill out the Declare/Drop a CLA Major, Minor, Certificate or Specialization form.
+If you are a student in the College of Liberal Arts and want to declare/drop your major/minor/certificate within the College of Liberal Arts, please fill out this form.